cassaram09/technical-coach-training/03_working-with-students/04_common_questions.md

 ### Strategies for Resolution

+* **Link them to a video**: Some common or beginner conceptual issues can be resolved by linking the student to a pre-recorded video we have in our video archive, [which you can access here](http://instruction.learn.co).

 * **Teaching mode**: You can try and solve the student’s issue through a comprehensive walkthrough of the concept.
 Pull out from the context of the specific lesson the student is working with and give other code examples of the concept.
 Ask the student to explain the underlying concept or more specifically, ask the student why the result is what it is and then have them elicit the rules from there.
 Once you know where they’re having trouble,  break down the concept into smaller components and explain how these components build on top of each other.
 Start with the most basic component and use short concept questions to check to see what the student does know.
 Concept questions are simple and straightforward and usually require a yes/no or short answer.
 At some point you’ll see where exactly the student is lost.
 Now you’ll take the reins and continue demoing the rest of the concept.
 Walk the students through this and be didactic.
 Every few minutes, check to make sure that the student understands what you’re presenting or if they need clarification.
 At the end of the demo, have the student summarize the concept.

 * **Document the issue**: After explaining the concept, if the student still doesn't understand, document the issue in their admin profile.
 Click on their icon in the /expert-chat to get to the student’s /admin page.
 Make a note that the student is having an issue with the specific concept and explain where they're lost and what you steps you took to try to explain the issue, as well as any other relevant info.

-* **Escalate the issue**: If you see other TCs have already pointed out that this student doesn’t understand the concept, send Ruth or the Section Lead in charge an email or DM explaining this and the link to the student’s /admin page. **Note: If it's a paying student, it is especially important to leave a note in their admin profile and email or slack Ruth or the Section Lead in so we can get this student additional help!**
+* **Escalate the issue**: If you see other TCs have already pointed out that this student doesn’t understand the concept, [fill out the Additional Support form noted in this article](https://github.com/flatiron-labs/technical-coach-resources/blob/master/feedback.md). **Note: If it's a paying student, it is especially important to leave a note in their admin profile and email or slack Ruth or the Section Lead in so we can get this student additional help!**

 **Video Example** [Student is having issues conceptually and needs guidance to get on the right track](https://youtu.be/q2WoFBdyXxI)